doyougnu/hs-opt-handbook.github.io/src/Case_Studies/cardano-regression.rst

    I've elided the :term:`Unfolding` for ``size`` and only present the ``IdInfo`` for the term.
-Unfoldings are important to inspect and understand, but for our purposes the unfoldings are simply copies of the function body.
+Unfoldings are important to inspect and understand, but for our purposes the unfoldings will generally be copies of the function body.
+See :ref:`Unfoldings <Reading Core>` in the Reading Core chapter for more.
+Similarly, I will selectively replace the strictness analysis output with an ellipses because it is typically too large to format well.

-   See :ref:`Unfoldings <Reading Core>` in the Reading Core chapter.
-For our purposes, unless stated otherwise all Core will be generated with ``-ddump-simpl`` and no suppression flags.
+   Unless stated otherwise all Core will be generated with ``-ddump-simpl`` and no suppression flags.
 This is purposefully done to show what Core in a real project can look like and to help train your eye to make sense of the noisy output.

 On |old| the Core is slightly different: